This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow cosmos - how to care for cosmos

-Once your seedlings have formed 2-3 pairs of leaves, you can pinch out the growing tips to produce bushier plants with more flowers.
+Once your seedlings have formed 2-3 pairs of leaves, pinch out the growing tips to produce bushier plants with more flowers.

-Taller varieties may need staking.
-Otherwise all varieties will flower for a long period if deadheaded regularly and fed with a liquid fertiliser.
-When deadheading, cut the stem back to the first leaf beneath the flowerhead.
+Taller varieties may need staking, otherwise all varieties will flower for a long period if deadheaded regularly.
+When deadheading, cut the stem back to the first leaf beneath the flower.

-The perennial chocolate cosmos varieties will need winter protection.
-Place them in pots until they've finished flowering, then shelter over winter in a frost-free place until spring.
+The tender perennial chocolate cosmos varieties will need winter protection.
+Grow them in pots, then when they've finished flowering shelter them over winter in a frost-free place until spring.

-Here, Monty Don explains how deadheading spent flowers will keep them blooming for as long as possible:
+In the video below, Monty Don explains how deadheading spent flowers will keep them blooming for as long as possible.

 How to propagate cosmos